neel-thakker/google-maps-clone/README.md

 # google-maps-clone
-Trying out mapbox for the first time , https://www.youtube.com/watch?v=OySigNMXOZU -- this youtube video guided me to this clone tutorial.
+Trying out mapbox for the first time , https://www.youtube.com/watch?v=OySigNMXOZU -- I followed this tutorial video to get an insight of mapbox api.